MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    ![Run klist to see the imported tickets in the CMD process](media/playbook-escalation-ptt2.png)

 3. Note that these tickets remain unused.
-As the attacker, we successfully "passed the ticket".
+Acting as an attacker, we successfully "passed the ticket".
 We harvested SamirA's credential from AdminPC, and then passed it to another process running on VictimPC.

    > [!Note]
    > Like in Pass-the-Hash, Azure ATP doesn't know the ticket was passed  based on local client activity.
 However, Azure ATP does detect the activity *once the ticket is used*, that is, leveraged to access another resource/service.

-4. Complete your attack by accessing the domain controller from **VictimPC**.
+4. Complete your simulated attack by accessing the domain controller from **VictimPC**.
 In the command prompt, now running with the tickets of SamirA in memory, execute:

    ``` cmd
    dir \\ContosoDC\c$